List of open access monograph publishers

 Off

 This list has been developed to support University of Sheffield researchers in exploring different options for publishing their monographs open access.
-It is a non-exhaustive list of fully open access monograph publishers, some of which charge mandatory Book Processing Charges (BPCs) and others which use other funding models (eg. library memberships) and charge optional BPCs if funding is available.
+It is a non-exhaustive list of publishers, some of which charge mandatory Book Processing Charges (BPCs) and others which use alternative funding models (eg. library memberships), or charge optional BPCs if funding is available.

-The University of Sheffield Institutional Open Access Fund prioritises funding for monographs published with fully open access publishers charging reasonable BPCs (£8000 + VAT or less).
+The University of Sheffield Institutional Open Access Fund can be used for monographs published with fully open access publishers charging reasonable BPCs (£8000 + VAT or less).
+You are welcome to apply to the fund if you are publishing with any of the publishers in List 1.

-UKRI funded authors will be able to apply for funding up to a certain limit from UKRI in order to help them comply with the new open access requirement for longform publications.
+UKRI funded authors (including PhD students) are able to apply for funding of up to £10,000 per book and £1000 per chapter (including VAT) in order to help them comply with the open access policy.
 More information can be found in our UKRI open access policy guidance.

 There are many monograph publishers that are not fully open access but which are experimenting with models to reduce the cost of BPCs or not charge BPCs at all.
 The list below gives examples of traditional publishers who have adopted innovative open access models and policies.
-University of Sheffield financially supports many of these publishers through contributing to library membership schemes, but applications to the Institutional Open Access Fund may also be considered, funding levels depending.
+University of Sheffield financially supports many of these publishers through contributing to library membership schemes.

 Amsterdam University Press